 - Repeat this procedure as often as you wish until you have added all desired items to the map.

 - Drag items to change their position.
-You can also draw connection lines between items and edit the properties of existing items.
+You can also draw connection lines between items and edit the items' properties.

 Click the Get HTML tab to get the direct URL of your map that you can share with others.
 You can also add your map as dashboard to the Home menu of the PRTG web interface.

 The single map items refresh in the refresh interval you define for this map when viewing it.
-Hover over the arrows symbol in the lower-right corner to define the interval.
+Hover over in the lower-right corner to define the refresh interval.